OctoPrint/OctoPrint/README.md

 swapon /tmp/swapfile
 ```

-Install prereqs, build them if needed by using the following instructions.
+Install prereqs using the following commands.
+This will take a bit as some prereqs will be compiled, packaged and installed.
+Be patient.

 ```
 cd /usr/src/Octoprint/debian